fmi/java-course/homeworks/01-mini-outlook/README.md

      * subject-or-body-includes: izpit
      * from: stoyo@fmi.bg
      *
-     * For subject-includes and subject-or-body-includes rules, if more than one keywords is specified, all must
+     * For subject-includes and subject-or-body-includes rule conditions, if more than one keywords is specified, all must
      * be contained for the rule to match, i.e. it is a conjunction condition.
 For recipients-includes,
      * it's enough for one listed recipient to match (disjunction condition).
 For from, it should be exact match.
      *